VladimirDoktorov/exercise---repo/README.md

 Repo made for exercises
 This will contein...
-Repository made for exerces.
+Repository made for exercises.
-Hello, again!
+Edited again in master bdanch..